bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 Signature        | Signature | Ed25519 signature of linked previous owner CounterSignature | Signature | Ed25519 signature of this record owner

-[ETH]
 ## Blockchain structure

-Transactions are gathered together into blocks, which start with a header followed by a single foundation record and then the rest of the transactions.
+Transactions are gathered together into blocks, which start with a block header, followed by a single foundation record and then the rest of the transactions.

-The chain itself is formed by having each block link to the previous block by having the hash of the previous block be contained in the block header.
-The chain is secured by having a NONCE and a difficulty value embedded in the header.
+A block is secured by having a nonce and a difficulty value embedded in the header.
+The difficulty can only change at specific points and in specific ways defined in the `bitmarkd` consensus algorithm; any block with a difficulty that does not comply is immediately rejected.
 It is possible to determine if a header is valid by checking if its hash value is less than or equal to the value indicated by the difficulty.

-The difficulty can only change at specific points and in ways defined in the bitmarkd consensus algorithm and any block with a difficulty that does not comply is immediately rejected.
+The chain itself is formed by storing the hash of the previous block in the block header, which by links the current block to the previous block.

 ### Block Header

-The block header is used both to provide metadata (like timestamp) for that block as well as to verify that the list of transactions attached to it are really part of it.
+The block header is used both to provide metadata (like timestamp) for that block and to verify that the list of transactions attached to the block are valid.

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------
-Version          | U16       | The version control block rules in action TransactionCount | U16       | Number of transactions in the block Number           | U64       | The number of this block PreviousBlock    | Argon2    | Thirty two byte hash of the previous block MerkleRoot       | SHA3-256  | Thirty two byte hash of the transaction Merkle tree Timestamp        | U64       | Timestamp as a Unix (seconds after start of 1970-01-01) Difficulty       | U64       | Difficulty fraction as 57 bit mantissa + 8 bit exponent
+Version          | U16       | Version of block rules in action TransactionCount | U16       | Number of transactions in the block Number           | U64       | The number of this block
+PreviousBlock    | Argon2    | Thirty-two byte hash of the previous block MerkleRoot       | SHA3-256  | Thirty-two byte hash of the transaction Merkle tree Timestamp        | U64       | UNIX timestamp (seconds after start of 1970-01-01) Difficulty       | U64       | Difficulty fraction as 57 bit mantissa + 8 bit exponent
 Nonce            | U64       | Nonce created by hashing to meet the difficulty